The Ministry Intelligence Brief

 03 · Cultural Currents

-What the world around your House is doing
+What the world is going to ask about

 One short read on what's moving in the broader culture that's likely to show up in the seats on Sunday — so your people aren't getting their framing from somewhere else first.